razer11528-maker/gluebot/README.md

 This is a personal container I built for my own use.
 I was encouraged to make it public.
 It comes with no support or planned future releases.

-There are three modes in which this container can operate:
+There are three modes of operation:

 * Timed daily restart of gluetun.
+Via setting an 24hr time, like 19:10 for 7:10pm.
 * Restart based on speedtest-tracker container (lscr.io/linuxserver/speedtest-tracker) results.
-Gluebot listens on port 4040 for speedtest tracker.
+Gluebot listens on port 4040.
+ANY post to this port will trigger a restart.
 * Both timed daily restart and speedtest-tracker results.

 Requirements: